The POSIX architecture

 Overview

-The POSIX architecture, in combination with the inf_clock SOC layer, provides the foundation, architecture and SOC layers for a set of virtual test boards.
+The native simulator in combination with the POSIX architecture and the inf_clock SOC layer, provide the foundation, architecture and SOC layers for a set of virtual test boards.

 Using these, a Zephyr application can be compiled together with the Zephyr kernel, creating a normal executable that runs as a native application on the host OS, without emulation.
 Instead, you use native host tools for compiling, debugging, and analyzing your Zephyr application, eliminating the need for architecture-specific target hardware in the early phases of development.